chk-jxcn/spawn/README.md

 #spawn

-A lua expect fork from lua-gdb package.
+A expect like lua module fork from lua-gdb package.

+*You can download original lua-gdb package here [http://mysite.mweb.co.za/residents/sdonovan/lua/lua-gdb.zip]*

 ##Build and install
 Please compile and install it by copy and paste: